GRI Business Strategy Committee

 Senior Vice President, Power Corporation of Canada

-Mr. Genest holds a Bachelor of Arts Honours (graduating cum laude) in English and Philosophy from the University of Guelph, a Masters in Philosophy from the University of Ottawa, and a Ph.D. in Philosophy from Johns Hopkins University in Baltimore, Maryland.
-He is also a graduate of the Advanced Management Program at Harvard Business School and has completed the Rotman School of Management, Institute of Corporate Directors – Directors Education Program (ICD.D).
+Paul holds a B.A., Honors (cum laude) in English and Philosophy from the University of Guelph, an M.A. in Philosophy from the University of Ottawa, and a Ph.D. in Philosophy from The Johns Hopkins University.
+He is a graduate of the Advanced Management Program at Harvard Business School, where he was Valedictorian.
+He has also completed the Rotman School of Management, Institute of Corporate Directors – Directors Education Program, where he was also Valedictorian.

 Richard Goulding headshot